-One of the town's sightseeing spots is Awashima Shrine (淡嶋神社社, Awashima Jinja), a unique shrine located by the sea front a few steps from the Tomogashima Kisen Ferry terminal.
+One of the town's sightseeing spots is Awashima Shrine, a unique shrine located by the sea front a five minute walk from the Tomogashima Kisen Ferry terminal.
 Dedicated to a deity associated with women's reproductive health, it is known for its unique festival, held annually on March 3, in which traditional dolls are placed in little boats and floated out to sea.

-Arranged in various places around the shrine precinct are thousands of dolls and figurines, sent by their former owners to be ritually burned in ceremonies held throughout the year so as not to risk incurring bad luck by simply throwing them away.
+Like many shrines, its approach is lined with shops and restaurants selling snacks, souvenirs and local seafood.
+Arranged in various places around the shrine precinct are thousands of dolls and figurines - from the traditional kind displayed during the girl's day to sumo wrestlers wrestlers and various kinds of animals - all sent by their former owners to be ritually burned in ceremonies held throughout the year so as not to risk incurring bad luck by simply throwing them away.

 Getting there and around

-Kada and Wakayamashi stations are connected by local trains on the Nankai Kada Line (370 yen, about 20 minutes, two to three departures per hour.
-From the station, it is about a 20-minute walk to the sea front.
+Kada and Wakayamashi stations are connected by local trains on the Nankai Kada Line (370 yen, about 20 minutes, two to three departures per hour).
+From the station, it is about a 15 minute walk to the sea front and an additional five minutes to Awashima Shrine.

 How to get to and around Wakayama City